WHAT WE DO:

 Research has shown that Adventure Therapy programs can reduce anxiety, tension, and other Post Traumatic Stress Disorder symptoms.

 Learn to boost your leadership skills through the lessons of nature.
 Build the team you have always wanted with an intensive retreat.
 The Triple Crown is a combination of three amazing hiking destinations in Virginia.
 And they’re all conveniently located right around Roanoke.
 This overnight backpacking trip begins and ends at the Route 311 Appalachian Trail head.
 This is a difficult hike totaling about 32 miles.
-Trip lead by guides David Brown and Michael Slocum.
+Trip lead by guides David Brown, Michael Slocum, Larry Jones and Gene Smith.

 10:00 am